 Can I liquidate one company which is part of a group?

-How to close subsidiaries and companies within a group
+How can I close subsidiaries and companies within a group?

 If you own and run several companies which make up part of a group, there may come a time when you want to close one or more of these while continuing to trade with the others.
 There are a variety of reasons behind this but it is often the case of wanting to close down an unprofitable arm of the company.